Perello-nico/DFMC_model/README.md

 The model is available in the **DFMC_model** folder, while the calibration procedure, data and results are available in the **calibration** folder.

+The *interactive_run.ipynb* notebook contains and example of the model run.